nissan/code-kata-2/README.md

 # Running Instructions

-Postman collection to use for testing endpoints is included `COdeKata-Loan-Application-API-Endpoint-Tests.postman_collection.json`
+Postman collection to use for testing endpoints is included `CodeKata-Loan-Application-API-Endpoint-Tests.postman_collection.json`

-Running with `docker-compose up` will standup the environment, but some Postman tests won't complete due to cross-container communication blocks that still need to be troubleshooted.
+Running with `docker-compose up` will standup the environment, but Postman tests should complete as expected.
+Cross-container communication was enabled to allow this.

-To run successfully, execute the following to initialise each component for debugging/testing:
+To run successfully without Docker-Compose, execute the following to initialise each component for debugging/testing:
 - For frontend.
+  - *With Docker*: From `frontend` folder run

+    `docker build -t frontend .`

+    then run

+    `docker run -p 8083:3000 frontend`
-From `frontend` folder run
+  - *Without Docker*: From `frontend` folder run

     `pnpm i && pnpm dev`
-  Open web browser to http://localhost:8083
+  - Open web browser to http://localhost:8083
 - For backend.
+  - *With Docker* From `backend` folder run

+    `docker build -t backend .`

+    then run

+    `docker run -p 8082:80 backend`
-From `backend` folder run
+  - *Without Docker* From `backend` folder run

     `uvicorn main:app --port 8082 --reload`
 - For emulating external accounting software endpoints.
+  - *With Docker* From `external\account-software` folder run

+    `docker build -t account-software .`

+    then run

+    `docker run -p 8081:80 account-software`
-From `external\account-software` folder run `uvicorn main:app --port 8081 --reload`
+  - *Without Docker* From `external\account-software` folder run

+    `uvicorn main:app --port 8081 --reload`
 - For emulating decision engine software endpoints.
+  - *With Docker* From `external\decision-engine` folder run

+    `docker build -t decision-engine .`

+    then run

+    `docker run -p 8081:80 decision-engine`
-From `external\decision-engine` folder run `uvicorn main:app --port 8080 --reload`
+  - *Without Docker* From `external\decision-engine` folder run

+    `uvicorn main:app --port 8080 --reload`

 # Exercise